Capitol Theater (Burlington, Iowa): Renovation and reopening

 Early in 2005, the Capitol Theater Foundation a 501 (c) 3 organization, bought the building, and began fund raising to buy the adjacent ISU building and to relight the marquee.
 After successfully raising funds the Capitol Theater's marquee was relit in December 2005 after decades of being dark.
 The foundation engaged Metzger Johnson Architects of Burlington, Iowa to design a plan to create a performing arts center by joining the Capitol Theater with the adjacent ISU building.
 After receiving an IJOBS grant for $1,000,000, historic tax credits and raising over a million dollars locally; planning began in 2010 for extensive renovations, which included all new seats, a new, larger stage, the use of the former ISU building as an annex for dressing rooms, restrooms, and loading of props, and backdrops, as well as an art gallery.
 The renovations on the building itself retained the original walls in the outer lobby, the exposed the original terrazzo floor, repainting the auditorium, installation of 370 new seats, a fifteen-foot extension of the stage, a new picture screen, state-of-the-art digital projection equipment, as well as a digital surround audio system, new lighting fixtures, and scrubbing of the outer facade of the building, at a cost of over $3 million.
 New roofs were installed over both buildings.
 The main entrance doors, which had been replaced with all glass doors in the 1970s were replaced with doors that replicated the original doors of 1937.
 The theater reopened June 1, 2012, and is available for rent.
 There are Sunday matinees taking place throughout the year.
-The idea of the remodeling, and renovations is to breathe new life into a fading downtown area.
-The projected revenue made for the downtown area on a reopened Capitol Theater is projected to be in the 4.25 million dollar range.
 The Capitol Theater Foundation owns all property associated with the two buildings, as well as all rights for scheduling events.